lagunoff/htmlt-wasm/README.md

 # 🎯 Project Objectives

 Here I try to migrate my other UI library [htmlt](https://github.com/lagunoff/htmlt) into GHC WebAssembly Backend.
-Alongside this, I also wanted to try some experimental changes in underlying implementation, while keep API relatively unchanged.
+Alongside this, I also wanted to try some experimental changes in underlying implementation, while keep API relatively the same.
 If this project is successfull I hope to gain following benefits:
   - Faster compilation times
   - More compact executables
-  - Fast hot-reloading capabilities (when you see the chages in browser in less than a second after source file is saved)
+  - Fast hot-reloading capabilities (when the changes appear in the browser under a second after source file is saved)
   - Faster runtime speeds (it does seem to be faster, but I wasn't really counting on that, WebAssembly has perfomance trade-offs for interactive applications)
   - All that with fewer dependencies as possible (compiling to WebAssembly only requires base packages, while the Native GHC will need a few WAI packages to run a dev server)